venmo/feature_ramp/README.md

 Once you have redis-py and a Redis server running, you're ready to start using Feature Ramp.

+NOTE: Feature Ramp assumes your Redis server is running at localhost on port 6379 (this is the default redis-py configuration).
+To customize this, make the necessary edits [here](https://github.com/venmo/feature_ramp/blob/8a49785961fcbb01299329e9a1a994ed6a7b4f34/feature_ramp/__init__.py#L3).

 Getting Started
 -----------------
 ``` python